etendut/lego-vehicle-timer/README.md

-# Train and Tracked Racer Program
+# Train, Servo Steer, and Skid Steer timed vehicle Program

-A python program to enable a time limited running of a lego vehicle.
+A python program to enable a time limited running of a Train, Servo Steer, or Skid Steer Lego vehicle.
-Copyright Etendut

 ## Requires